opil/documentation/docs/final_documentation_structure/SP/Local_SP_User_Guide2_interfaces.md

     }
 }
 ```
-You can find the firos config files in test/config_files/Central_SP_computer.
+You can find the firos config files in the Central SP module in the folder test/config_files/Central_SP_computer.
 After putting the json files to firos/config folder run firos as:
 ```
 rosrun firos core.py